USS Porter (DD-59): Design and construction

 Porter was authorized in 1913 as the third ship of the Tucker class which, like the related O'Brien class, was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to William Cramp & Sons of Philadelphia, which laid down her keel on 24 August 1914.
 Twelve months later, on 26 August 1915, Porter was launched by sponsor Miss Georgiana Porter Cusachs, a descendant of the ship's namesakes, Commodore David Porter (1780–1843) and son Admiral David Dixon Porter (1813–1891), both notable U.S. Navy officers.
 As built, Porter was 315 ft 3 in in length and 30 ft 6 in abeam and drew 9 ft 4 in.
 The ship had a standard displacement of 1090 LT and displaced 1205 LT when fully loaded.

 Porter had two Curtis steam turbines that drove her two screw propellers, and an additional steam turbine geared to one of the propeller shafts for cruising purposes.
 The power plant could generate 18000 shp and move the ship at speeds up to 29.5 knots.

 Porter's main battery consisted of four 4 in/50 Mark 9 guns, with each gun weighing in excess of 6100 lbs.
 The guns fired 33 lbs armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yards.

 Porter was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the Tucker-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Porter or any of the other ships of the class.

 United States Navy career

-USS Porter was commissioned into the United States Navy on 17 April 1916 under the command of Lieutenant Commander Ward K. Wortman.
+USS Porter was commissioned into the United States Navy on 17 April 1916.
 Following her commissioning, Porter's shakedown was conducted in the Caribbean.

 After the United States entry into World War I on 6 April 1917, Porter was readied for overseas duty and departed from New York on 24 April with the other five ships of her division—Wadsworth (the flagship), Davis, Conyngham, McDougal, and Wainwright.
 The sextet arrived at Queenstown, Ireland, on 4 May and began patrolling the southern approaches to the Irish Sea the next day.
 Based at Queenstown, Porter met and escorted convoys from the United States as they entered the war zone.